Posts Tagged ‘rural’

 What rural image blog would be complete without a photograph of an abandoned wooden structure left to the forces of entropy?
 Certainly, old, abandoned, decaying barns, sheds, and other structures are a mainstay of rural photography.
 And this is not without reason: driving around the rural communities of Western North Carolina, you often see structures, such as the one pictured above, which have been left to slowly decay.

-Various photography sites have a group of images organized under the subject of “rural decay,” such as this one, this one, and this one.
+Various photography sites have a group of images organized under the subject of “rural decay,” such as this one, , and .
 Why are those who record images of the rural drawn to documenting these decaying structures?
 Is it that they make us wonder?
 Is it that somewhere in our minds we think that they are the perfect symbolic representation of the romanticized (and maybe true) notion of rural life?—that it is a constant struggling against the forces of nature?
 Or perhaps the drive is nostalgic, growing from a wish to remember what the structure had been like when it was the pride of its carpenter or the prized possession of its owner.
-But then, perhaps the photographic act of “capturing the image” comes from the desire to preserve against the decaying.
+But then, perhaps the photographic act of “capturing the image” comes from the desire to preserve against the .

 A photo of Blaine Thomas and Josh Sutton fighting in Cherokee, North Carolina.
 Photo courtesy of WN.com